Ajakelewis/SeniorDesign/TLS-Certification.md

-# Obtaining a TLC Certificate with Certbot (Running apache on ubuntu)
+# Obtaining a TLS Certificate with Certbot (Running apache on ubuntu)

 More info visit: https://letsencrypt.org/getting-started/